-MidMichigan Health promotes patient and family involvement in all aspects of their care, including effective management of pain.
+MidMichigan Health promotes patient and family involvement in all aspects of their care, including effective pain management.

 Our healthcare team is committed to providing effective pain management, with a goal to safely reduce your pain to a level that is acceptable to you.

 We expect that you will:

 - Provide information about your pain, including any history of chronic pain and any pain relief therapies used.

 - Discuss pain relief options with your healthcare team and work with them to develop a pain management plan.
 Options may include medications and other methods, such as distraction, relaxation and use of heat, cold and massage.

 - Ask for pain relief when pain first begins.

 - Help us assess your pain and tell us if your pain is not relieved.
 We will use a pain management scale to help you rate your level of pain.